Anon-Planet/thgtoa/docs/guide/index.md

 Since the Trim operation is not continuous on most recent hard drives but scheduled, simply forcing a Trim operation should be enough.
 But again, the only way to be 100% sure a file is securely deleted from your unlocked encrypted SSD is to again overwrite all the free space after deletion of the files in question or to decrypt/re-encrypt the drive.
 But this is overkill and not necessary.
 A simple disk-wide Trim should be sufficient.

 **Remember tho that no matter the deletion method you use for any file on any medium (HDD drive, SSD, USB Thumb drive).
 It will probably leave other traces (logs, indexing, shellbags ...) within your system and those traces will also need to be cleaned.
 Also, remember that your drives should be fully encrypted and so this is most likely an extra measure.
-More on that later in the [Some additional measures against forensics][Some additional measures against forensics:] section.**
+More on that later in the [Some additional measures against forensics](#some-additional-measures-against-forensics) section.**

 ### Windows